nagachary/java-must-read/memory_management/read/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Method Area

-Method area is a logical part of the Heap memory and is created when the JVM starts.
+The Method Area is a logical part of the JVM memory model, separate from the heap.
-Method area is used to store class-level information such as class structures, Method bytecode, Static variables, Constant pool, Interfaces.
+It stores class-level data such as metadata, bytecode, and static variables.
-Static variables in Java are stored in the Method Area.
+The actual physical implementation depends on the JVM; for example, in HotSpot prior to Java 8, it was implemented using the PermGen space within the heap, while Java 8 and later use Metaspace, which is outside the heap.
 This area is logically defined by the JVM Specification and is shared among all threads.
 When a class or interface is loaded by the JVM, its definition is parsed